 Jane, the White Ape

-When she finally appeared on the Keystone Performing Arts Center (PAC) stage, Goodall took everyone by surprise.
+Dr. Goodall took everyone by surprise when she appeared on the Keystone Performing Arts Center (PAC) stage.

 Her introduction was resonant and full of character, in stark contrast to her calm and, at times, cracking voice.
 The gradually increasing pitch and pace of that hoot set the tone of her keynote speech about her illustrious and fascinating career.